Draghi hails "solid" growth as ECB keeps policy on hold

-FRANKFURT (Reuters) - The European Central Bank kept policy unchanged on Thursday and ECB chief Mario Draghi played down concern over recent softness in the euro zone economy, leaving the door open to ending lavish bond purchases by the end of the year.
+FRANKFURT (Reuters) - European Central Bank chief Mario Draghi played down concerns over softness in the euro zone economy on Thursday as the ECB kept policy on hold, bolstering expectations that it will halt bond purchases by year-end.

-Having tweaked its guidance last month to reflect solid growth, Draghi argued that the economy remained strong, although he acknowledged evidence of a “pull-back” from exceptional growth readings seen around the turn of the year.
+Draghi argued that the 19-country currency bloc’s economy remained strong but acknowledged evidence of a “pull-back” from exceptional growth readings seen around the turn of the year.

 The euro rose 0.3 percent to $1.2197 as Draghi spoke.

+“The main takeaway is that nothing has changed in the ECB’s policy stance and they remain on course to taper later in the year,” said Marchel Alexandrovich, European financial economist at Jefferies.

-With the 19-country bloc’s economy expanding for 20 straight quarters and millions of new jobs created, the main debate among policymakers is about how quickly to withdraw stimulus and preserve ECB firepower for the next downturn.
+With the euro zone economy expanding for 20 straight quarters and millions of new jobs created, the main debate among policymakers is about how quickly to withdraw stimulus and preserve ECB firepower for the next downturn.

-In particular, policymakers need to agree an end-date for the ECB’s 2.55 trillion-euro ($3.10 trillion) bond purchase program, which has cut borrowing costs and revived growth, even if it has failed to lift inflation back to target.
+In particular, they need to agree an end-date for the ECB’s 2.55 trillion-euro ($3.10 trillion) bond purchase program, which has cut borrowing costs and revived growth, even if it has failed to lift inflation back to the target.

+With that scheme due to expire in September, the ECB will have to decide in June or July whether to extend purchases or wind them down.
+But with the risk of a global trade war still looming, it may not make a decision until absolutely necessary.

+Draghi said a range of one-off factors including cold weather, labor strikes and the timing of the Easter holiday period had contributed to weakness seen in a number of read-outs across the euro zone in recent weeks.

 With Thursday’s decision, the ECB’s bond purchases, aimed at stimulating growth and inflation through rock-bottom debt costs, will continue at 30 billion euros a month at least until the end of September, or beyond if needed to prop up inflation.